 Experts in Residence

-Experts in Residence provided access to free, confidential and one-on-one appointments with industry experts for Murraylands and Riverland businesses involved in the food, beverage and agribusiness sector.
+Experts in Residence provides access to free, confidential and one-on-one appointments with industry experts for Murraylands and Riverland businesses involved in the food, beverage and agribusiness sector.

-New to the program this year is the opportunity to book a follow up appointment with the Expert conducted via phone, Skype or email so you can continue to leverage this opportunity.
+The program provides the opportunity to book a follow up appointment with the Expert conducted via phone, Skype or email so you can continue to leverage this opportunity.

-Experts in Residence is delivered by RDAMR in partnership with the Department for Industry and Skills.
+Experts in Residence is delivered by RDAMR in partnership with Primary Industries and Regions South Australia (PIRSA).

 The pilot program was held at the newly redeveloped Loxton Research Centre in late 2017, to help activate that regional hub of industry innovation.